Assignment Help

 Define Your Minimum Viable Session

-Before you build an ambitious routine, define your minimum viable session — the smallest, non-negotiable unit of academic work you will do every single day, even when exhausted, behind schedule, or overwhelmed.
+Define the smallest, non-negotiable unit of academic work you will do every single day, even when exhausted or overwhelmed.
 This might be 20 minutes of focused reading, writing one paragraph, or completing two practice problems.
 The minimum viable session is your insurance policy against complete routine collapse.
-On normal days you’ll do much more.
-But on difficult days — which will come — the minimum viable session keeps the habit chain intact.
-Habit research consistently shows that maintaining even a tiny behaviour on difficult days is more important for long-term routine durability than perfecting it on good days.
+On difficult days, it keeps the habit chain intact.

 6